 The MV Eilean Dhiura was commissioned by Argyll and Bute Council especially for the route and was built in 1998 at McTay Marine Ltd's shipyard at Bromborough on the opposite side of the River Mersey from Liverpool.
-Although when you look at her from the side she looks like the older style of "landing craft" ferries, MV Eilean Dhiura's bridge is very slim and she has both bow and stern ramps, allowing vehicles to drive through and greatly reducing loading and unloading times.
-MV Eilean Dhiura is Gaelic for "Isle of Jura".
+Although when you look at her from the side she looks like the older style of "landing craft" ferries, MV Eilean Dhiura's bridge is very slim and she has both bow and stern ramps.
+This allows vehicles to drive through and greatly reduces loading and unloading times.
+Eilean Dhiura is Gaelic for "Isle of Jura".

 In modern times the usual way to reach Jura has been by to do so via Islay and then by the ferry crossing from Port Askaig described above.
 This arrangement has largely been a function of Jura's relatively very small population compared to Islay's.
 Yet if you look at a map, it becomes obvious that at its closest point, Islay is some 15 miles from the mainland while the east coast of Jura comes within 5 miles of the mainland.